-Stock Options.
-Stock options granted under the 2017 Plan may be intended to qualify as incentive stock options under Code Section 422 or may be nonqualified stock options governed by Code Section 83.
-A participant generally will not recognize any taxable income and we will not be entitled to a tax deduction on the grant of a stock option.
-On exercise of a nonqualified stock option a participant generally will have ordinary taxable income equal to the difference between the market value of the acquired stock on the exercise date and the exercise price for those shares.
-Subject to satisfying applicable reporting requirements and any deduction limitation under Section 162(m) or 280G of the Code for certain individuals, as discussed below, we generally will be entitled to a corresponding federal income tax deduction.
-A participant generally will not have taxable income on exercise of an incentive stock option and we will not be entitled to a deduction.
-However, the difference between the market value of the acquired stock on the exercise date and the exercise price for those shares could result in alternative minimum tax liability for the participant.
-A participant's disposition of shares acquired on exercise of any stock option will ordinarily result in capital gain or loss.
-However, a disposition of shares acquired on exercise of an incentive stock option less than two years after the grant date or one year after the exercise date generally will result in ordinary taxable income equal to the difference between the market value of the acquired stock on the exercise date and the exercise price for those shares, with any excess of the amount received by the participant over the market value of the stock on the exercise date being treated as capital gain.
-We may be entitled to a deduction corresponding to the participant's ordinary taxable income in the case of such a disposition.
+Options.
+Options may be intended to qualify as incentive stock options under Code section 422 or may be nonqualified stock options governed by Code section 83.
+A participant generally will not recognize any taxable income, and we will not be entitled to a tax deduction, on the grant of an option.
+On exercise of a nonqualified stock option a participant generally will recognize ordinary taxable income equal to the excess of the fair market value of the acquired common stock on the exercise date over the exercise price paid for those shares.
+Subject to satisfying applicable reporting requirements and certain deduction limitations under section 162(m) or 280G of the Code for certain individuals (discussed below), we should be entitled to a corresponding federal income tax deduction.
+A participant generally will not recognize taxable income on exercise of an incentive stock option and we will not be entitled to a deduction.
+However, the excess of the fair market value of the acquired common stock on the exercise date over the exercise price for those shares could result in alternative minimum tax liability for the participant.
+A participant's disposition of shares acquired on exercise of any option will ordinarily result in capital gain or loss.
+However, a disposition of shares acquired on exercise of an incentive stock option less than two years after the grant date or one year after the exercise date (referred to as a "disqualifying disposition") generally will result in ordinary taxable income equal to the excess of the fair market value of the acquired common stock on the exercise date and the exercise price for those shares, with any excess of the amount received by the participant over the fair market value of the stock on the exercise date being treated as capital gain.
+We may be entitled to a deduction corresponding to the participant's ordinary taxable income in the case of such a disqualifying disposition.